What is Buggy?

 A well designed buggy is nothing without a great driver (we have, without a doubt, the best drivers around) and a team of exceptional pushers.
 The buggy course is broken down into five hills, each requiring a different combination of speed and strength.
 In order to put together teams that optimize the balance of skills, pushers and drivers come to morning rolls on Saturdays and Sundays throughout the year, and “midnight rolls” during warm spring evenings where teams can focus on specific hills in order to cut their times down.

 Pushing, driving, or having built a buggy makes raceday one of the most fun and fulfilling things you can do at CMU.
-This past race day we fielded 3 teams: Men’s A and B, and Women’s A, but we often race up to six teams (Men’s A, B, C, ansd D, plus Women’s A, and B) A team is the most competitive, while D team is for those who want to have fun while representing SigEp.
+This past race day we fielded 5 teams: Men’s A, B and C, and Women’s A and B. And won Third place with our Men’s A team this year in the Buggy Sweepstakes.